parsa/blaze/README.md

 Since GoogleCode is shutting down, **Blaze** 2.4 will be the last release on [GoogleCode](http://code.google.com/p/blaze-lib).
 From now on we will focus entirely on our [Bitbucket](http://bitbucket.org/blaze-lib/blaze) repositories.
 Please update your bookmarks accordingly!

-In **Blaze** 2.2 we introduced the first adaptor, `SymmetricMatrix.
+In **Blaze** 2.2 we introduced the first adaptor, {{{SymmetricMatrix}}}.
 In **Blaze** 2.3 we continued in this direction and introduced adaptors for lower and upper triangular matrices.
 Now, **Blaze** 2.4 concludes this line of development with unitriangular, strictly triangular and diagonal matrices.
 This now enables a total of 36 different matrix types, which provide the unique possibility to adapt the type of matrices exactly to the problem at hand and to achieve maximum performance due to specifically optimized kernels.

 Additionally, in **Blaze** 2.4 we have removed a couple of hidden, unofficial features that caused trouble due to negligence and lack of proper testing: All solvers, `RotationMatrix` and `Quaternion` are not part of the release anymore.
 However, we plan to reintroduce both `RotationMatrix` and `Quaternion` in an upcoming release.